The $20 Skin-Care Device Eva Mendes Swears By

 On Vergara's website, where you can buy the roller, she suggests two different at-home massage techniques.
 The first is for a sculpting massage, during which she encourages people to roll in an upward motion for lift.
 The second one is for lymphatic drainage.
 For that, she suggests using downward motions as the thoracic lymph nodes are actually located in the chest area.
 But Vergara stresses that this isn't a treatment that needs precision: It's about what works best for your skin and what kind of result you're looking for.

 Facial massages are no longer just something you get during a spa visit.
 Thanks to new and innovative products, you can give your skin a nice lift and roll everyday, if you want.
-Plus, now the tech-y devices are becoming more and more affordable — meaning that, for $19.99, you can stay at home safely and still reap the benefits of a professional facial.
+Plus, now the tech-y devices are becoming more and more affordable — meaning that, for $19.99 USD, you can stay at home safely and still reap the benefits of a professional facial.
+(Note for Canadians: The Golden Wand does ship to Canada, but there's a hefty $25 shipping charge.)

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.